 - Division of Volunteerism offers opportunities for career development through volunteering and internships.
 Offers for internships depends upon the needs and specific requirements of the intern.
 The Division of Volunteerism also gives you access to training programs and other services through the AmeriCorps Program.

-- Human Development Center is a state-supported residential facility for people with developmental disabilities.
+- Human Development Center is a state-supported residential facility for people with intellectial disabilities.
 Volunteers are needed in several capacities.

 - Help with yard maintenance, flower beds, and mowing.
 Can be done any day/any time.